mymmrac/telego/docs/CONTRIBUTING.md

-# ✨ Contributing to Telego
+# :sparkles: Contributing to Telego

-Hello stranger 👋
+Hello stranger :wave:

 > Thanks for taking the time to contribute to this project and improve it.
-> I really appreciate this. 🙂
+> I really appreciate this. :slightly_smiling_face:

 The following is a set of guidelines for contributing to Telego.
 These are mostly guidelines, not rules, but still, it will be great if you followed them.
 If you feel that something should be changed in this document (or in any other place of the project) fill free to propose those changes in issue or pull request.

-## 🤨 What should I know before I get started?
+## :raised_eyebrow: What should I know before I get started?

 ### Main idea of Telego